Counting Nitrogen Atoms – The History of Determining Total Meat Content

 25 September 2018

-More men and woman who led us to the theory of proteins, understanding its metabolism, digestion, characteristics and how to manipulate them followed the work from the 1600’s and 1700’s.
-Few other had such a profound impact on the progression of the concept of protein and understanding its metabolism than Justus von Liebig.
+More men and women who led us to the theory of proteins, understanding their metabolism, digestion, characteristics and how to manipulate them followed the work from the 1600s and 1700s.
+Few others had such a profound impact on the progression of the concept of protein and understanding its metabolism than Justus von Liebig.
 This chapter mainly deals with his contributions, but also that of Dalton, Wöhler, Berzelius, and Mulder.

 John Dalton (1766 – 1844) – developed the atomic theory.